 “Jimmie Walker Park is our home field.”
 Old Jim hefted his chest like a rooster ready to fart dust.
 “So you dopefiends want to play a baseball game?”

 “Heads.”
 Old Jim leaned forward to watch the result.
 His nose was red from drink.
-I hoped that the old sot was the pitcher.
+I hoped that the old sot was the pitcher.“Tails.”
+Scottie showed the coin and flicked a quarter in the air

-“Tails.”
-Scottie showed the coin.
-Old Jim plucked the quarter out of his palm.
+Jim reached for the coin.
 Scottie snatched it back with the speed of a Sugar Ray Leonard jab.
-“Got a heads and a tails.
+“I'm a gentleman.
 You get to set the date.”

 “Teams are staff and customers only.”
 Old Jim had his rules.
 “And no ringers.”

 “Whatever you say.”
 Scottie handed Old Jim an invite for an Elle Modeling party.
 “Call me at that number.
 We’ll be ready whenever you are.”